 Chevy Volt Vs. Nissan LeafEnlarge Photo

 They both deliver smooth, all-electric power.
 They both plug into the wall to recharge their battery packs.
-And after two years, they're the first and second best-selling plug-in electric cars in the U.S.
+And after three years, they're still the first and second best-selling plug-in electric cars in the U.S.

 So which one is right for you: the Nissan Leaf, or the Chevrolet Volt?

 Both electric cars run on energy stored in a built-in lithium-ion battery pack.
-The EPA rates the Leaf's electric range at 75 miles, after which you'll need to recharge its battery--almost certainly using a 240-Volt Level 2 charging station.
+The EPA rates the current Leaf's electric range at 84 miles, after which you'll need to recharge its battery--almost certainly using a 240-Volt Level 2 charging station.

-Recharging the latest Leafs has also gotten quicker.
-A full recharge used to take 6 to 9 hours using the Level 2 charging station, but an uprated onboard charger in 2013 and later models cuts that time almost in half.
+Recharging the latest Leafs has gotten quicker.
+A full recharge used to take 6 to 9 hours using the Level 2 charging station with earlier models, but an uprated onboard charger in 2013 and later models cuts that time almost in half.
 Still, a Leaf relies entirely on its battery pack.

 In part, the right choice depends on what the buyer prioritizes.
 Some don't want to use any oil, period--but others can't fit their daily driving needs into 100 miles, or may not think they can.
 And other factors affect how you'll use these vehicles--one of the most important being being the number passengers and volume of stuff you need to carry.
 That's where the Leaf comes out on top.
 The Volt seats four and has only a shallow load deck; the Leaf seats five and its more upright styling and vertical hatch give it more cargo space.